AlexJ-StL/unified-repo-analyzer/docs/DEVELOPMENT.md

 ### Code Quality: Biome

-Biome replaces ESLint + Prettier with a single, fast tool:
+Biome provides unified linting and formatting in a single, fast tool:

 - **Unified Tooling**: Linting and formatting in one tool
 - **Fast Performance**: Written in Rust for speed